-- In the Records section, Veeam Backup for Salesforce will show the results satisfying your search parameters.
-Select the records from the search results.
+- Select the records from the search results in the Records found section.
 Consider that the section displays the maximum number of 500 records per page.
-You cannot select and add records to the restore session from different pages.
-That is why it is recommended that you use filters to reduce the number of search results.
+It is recommended that you use filters to reduce the number of search results.

 You can choose the version of a record that will be restored.
-To do that, click the link in the Version column, then compare record versions and select the necessary version in the Select Record Version to Restore window.
+To do that, click the link in the Version column, compare the latest version of the backed-up record with previous backed-up record versions and the version of the record currently stored in the Salesforce database, and select the necessary version in the Select Record Version to Restore window.
 If you want Veeam Backup for Salesforce to show only field values that differ between the selected versions, set the Compare changes toggle to On.

 By default, you can select up to 500,000 of records for one field value restore session.
 To change this limit, modify the fields.restore.max.input.records parameter value as described in section Configuring Advanced Settings.